The goal of well-being at work is to keep employees healthy and able to work throughout their careers.

 - make sure that their work does not cause harm to themselves or others’ safety or health

-- report flaws and deficiencies to supervisors and the occupational safety ombudsman or any OHS representative
+- report flaws and deficiencies to supervisors and the occupational safety ombudsman or any OSH representative

 - behave appropriately towards others